Pumpkin French Toast

 “This is such a great recipe and my picky 3-year-old loves it! ⭐️⭐️⭐️⭐️⭐️” – Samantha

 Pumpkin French Toast is made of simple ingredients you likely have in your home.
+Here’s what you’ll need on hand:

-Tips for Great French Toast
+Tips for Making Great French Toast

 - Use stale bread if you can: French toast is traditionally made with slightly stale bread because it absorbs the egg mixture better without becoming too soggy.